solkim-83/tp/docs/UserGuide.md

 ---

+### Reminders

+Reminders allows you to set custom reminders for your events.
+You can call up your reminders in application or have them pop up whenever Athena starts.

+#### Adding a reminder: `add`

+Adds a new reminder for an event.

+Format: `add -r [EVENT_INDEX]… [in/DAYS]…`

+* `EVENT_INDEX` refers to the index of an event as is shown in the event window.
+* `DAYS` refers to the number of days in advance for the reminder to start showing in the pop-up window.

+Examples:
+* `add -r 3 in/4` Creates a new reminder for the 3rd event, the reminder will start to pop up every time Athena opens 4 days prior to that event

+#### Listing all reminders: `list`

+Lists all reminders in the remarks panel.
+It lists each reminder and a countdown to their events.

+Example:
+* `list -r`

+---

 ### Saving the data

 Athena's data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.